Generally, to be eligible for a study permit, a potential student must:

 Most people have to apply for study permits outside of Canada.
 There are exceptions to this, however, including those who already hold study permits, those who hold work permits, family members of work permit holders, and temporary residents who has completed a course or program of study that is a prerequisite to their enrolling at a designated learning institution.
 Pursuant to the Federal Court of Canada decision in Virk v.
 Canada (Citizenship and Immigration), it is not necessary that the prerequisite have been completed in Canada.

 In addition to the reasons why any temporary residency application might be refused regarding whether the person will leave Canada by the end of their authorised stay, there are also reasons for refusal that are unique to study permits.
+The most significant is whether the individual intends on being a bona fide student.

 Another issue that study permit applicants face is satisfying visa officers that their proposed program of study is reasonable in light of the costs.
 However, as the Federal Court noted in Cervjakova v.
 Canada (Citizenship and Immigration), an individual’s decision to study in Canada could well entail financial sacrifices for a study permit applicant and her family but this is often what is required to improve one’s circumstances in life.